Make your dream creative business a success by analyzing its strengths, weaknesses, opportunities, and threats

 The basic SWOT matrix template is the four-quadrant table that is most commonly associated with SWOT analysis.
 It includes strengths, weaknesses, opportunities, and threats, in a color-coded grid.

-What is SWOT analysis diagram? ›SWOT analysis is a type of diagram widely used in business and education used for exploring strengths, weaknesses, opportunities, and threats in a given situation.
+SWOT analysis is a type of diagram widely used in business and education used for exploring strengths, weaknesses, opportunities, and threats in a given situation.

 Threats refer to factors that have the potential to harm an organization.
 For example, a drought is a threat to a wheat-producing company, as it may destroy or reduce the crop yield.
 Other common threats include things like rising costs for materials, increasing competition, tight labor supply. and so on.